MrMavs/LiuCipher/README.md

 LiuCipher (LC) is a security protocol.

-This software is implememted in Python.
+This software is implemented in Python.
 It allows two nodes to establish a shared private key over an open network -- try it out!

 LC aims to be the new standard for encryption. **_Assuming it cannot be cracked_**, it is better than other protocols in the following ways: